OCA/crm/crm_lead_sale_link/README.rst

 - create a lead
 - transform it into an opportunity
 - create a quote from this opportunity by using the button
-- you should get back and keep link beetween the models
+- you should get back and keep link between the models

 Known issues / Roadmap
 ======================